Jack Meyer (educator and cricketer): The cricketer

 The second stage of Meyer's cricket career began after his return to England to set up Millfield School in Somerset.
 From the 1936 season, he appeared in Somerset matches, almost always those in the second half of the season when the school term had ended and, with rare exceptions, those played at home.
 In these games, he played as an all-rounder, his batting having improved significantly since his Cambridge days.
 Against Lancashire at Taunton in the last match of the 1936 season, he rescued Somerset from likely defeat with his maiden century, an undefeated 202, scored in 225 minutes.
 There is no doubt of the innings' merit – Somerset were still 48 behind with half their second innings wickets gone – but there is an oft-repeated story that the double century was obtained by an offer to contribute to the Lancashire beneficiary's fund.
 And he got a second century the following year against Sussex.
 As a bowler, he managed at least one five-wicket innings haul in each of the four seasons running up to the Second World War, though his bowling was an increasingly idiosyncratic mixture of spin and swing.
-In the war, he served in the Royal Air Force.
+During the War, he served in the Royal Air Force.

-After the war, Meyer resumed his prewar pattern of late summer home games in 1946, but then, in 1947, at the age of 42, allowed himself his solitary season of full-time cricket as Somerset's captain.
+After the War, Meyer resumed his pre-war pattern of late summer home games in 1946, but then, in 1947, at the age of 42, allowed himself his solitary season of full-time cricket as Somerset captain.
 By this stage, he was badly affected by lumbago, and though he scored 850 runs and took 43 wickets, the season was not a success for Somerset, and he stood down at the end of the year.
-He played a couple of first-class matches in each of the next three seasons, and then retired from cricket to concentrate full-time on schoolmastering and developing his school at Millfield.
+He played a couple of first-class matches in each of the next three seasons, and then retired from cricket to concentrate full-time on school-mastership and developing his school at Millfield.

 Personality

-Meyer was unpredictable in most of what he did.
-Tales of his eccentric behaviour are legion and many of them appear to have more than a smattering of truth; but despite all of this, he was also a genuinely far-sighted educationalist, an unorthodox but successful entrepreneur, and a talented, if unharnessed sportsman.
-He fiercely inspired loyalty, but also, often at the same time, a large measure of exasperation.

-Meyer was a restless character, and tales of eccentric behaviour are not confined to the cricket pitch; some examples are as follows:
+Meyer was a restless character, and tales of eccentric behaviour are not confined to the cricket pitch; some examples include: